quinnkev/GettingAndCleaningData/Codebook.md

 tBodyGyroJerkMean

-These variables are complemented with additional dimensions identifying the subject and activity and aggregated to show the average for each variable by: subject -- the person in the test set activity -- the event performed by the subject
+These variables are complemented with additional dimensions identifying the subject and activity and aggregated to show the average for each variable by: subject -- the person in the test set; and by activity -- the event performed by the subject